 A high/low of 27°/13° made this the coldest day of the month.
 (Two days later the temperature would jump into the upper 50s.)

 On the first full day of winter today's high, despite mostly overcast skies, soared to 71° - eight degrees above the previous record for the date.
-This was just the ninth time a 70-degree reading was reported in December (the eighth time was in 2006).
+This was just the ninth time a 70-degree reading was reported in December (the eighth time was in 2006 - and a tenth time would happen in 2015).
 And the day's low of 61° was milder than the warmest high temperature of five Decembers since 2000.
 Overall, the day's mean temperature was 30 degrees above average.